 Toggl Desktop for Windows is a native Windows application that can be installed on your computer.
 It works seamlessly with the web version of Toggl, syncing data on the fly.
 Toggl Desktop works also offline.
 It stores data locally and sends it to the Toggl server once you’re back online.

-- Click on the description field (left of the Start button) to add details to your time entry (project, description, etc).
+To start tracking time, click on the green "play" button.
+Click on the description field (left of the green "play" button) to add details to your time entry (project, description, etc).

-- An Autocomplete function will suggest words that you've previously typed.
-It works in all time entry edit fields.
+An Autocomplete function will suggest words that you've previously typed in each time entry edit field.

-- The app can display each time entry individually or as time entry groups.
-Enable/disable the “Group similar time entries” option on the Profile page.
-More details about time entry grouping.
+The app can display each time entry individually or as time entry groups.
+You can enable/disable the “Group similar time entries” option on the Profile page in the web app and your selection will be applied to the desktop app as well.
+You can find more details about time entry grouping HERE.